#

 - when we want to modify the desired state of the K8s cluster, the API Server will update the

-keeps track of what is happening in the cluster.
+Controller Managerkeeps track of what is happening in the cluster.
 If K8s needs to (re)create a new pod, the Controller Manager will tell to API Server to spawn a new pod.
-API Server will talk with the Scheduler to know where to create a new pod and after that, API Server will communicate the action to the appropriatekubelet
+API Server will talk with the Scheduler to know where to create a new pod and after that, API Server will communicate the action to the appropriatekubeletservice. - the

 - Kubernetes works with some container runtimes (which runs the containers) like Docker, rkt or containerd.